shamimice03/provision-multiple-instances-on-multiple-subnets-using-terraform/README.md

-## Provision multiple instances on multiple subnets using terraform
+## Provision multiple instances on multiple subnets using Terraform
 ### Overview
 Suppose, we are in a situation where we have three public subnets and two private subnets.
 And on top of that, we require to provision three EC2 instances on each public subnet and two EC2 instances on each private subnet.